spring-jdbc-crud/simplejdbcmapper/README.md

 1. @Id can only be mapped to a single database column.
 Multi-column ids are not supported.
 2. No support for table/column names with spaces in them.
+3. Primitives not supported.
+Use the corresponding java wrapper classes in your mappings.

-Use JdbcTemplate/JdbcClient to handle these cases.
+Use JdbcTemplate/JdbcClient directly to handle these cases.

 ## Upgrading to 2.x from 1.x
 The 2.x release has removed the dependency on database table column meta-data for mapping totally.